coinfloor/API/BIST.md

 Params:

 * quantity - an amount of the base asset to buy OR
-* total – an amount of the counter asset to buy
+* total - an amount of the counter asset with which to buy the base asset

 Returns JSON dictionary representing order: